JinHash5/Webbie-Talkie/README.md

 Web Application which allows multiple users to communicate live through a video call.
 ## Features

 - Multi-Party Audio/Video Communication
 - Text Chat
 - Screen Sharing
 - Annotation
-  - Provision to record the call and archive it.
+- Provision to record the call and archive it
 - Provision to mute video/audio
 - Uses UDP protocol

 ### Setup
 Add your OpenTok credentials to the `options` hash in  `app.js`: